 Another source of KrisFlyer points is from American Express Membership Rewards points, which transfer across to either Velocity or KrisFlyer at 1:1.

-To redeem award flights with your KrisFlyer points on a ANZ flight you will have to call up the KrisFlyer hotline (available 24/7) on +61 2 9350 0203, but from my experience the seats made available by Air New Zealand for redemption are really hard to come by.
+It used to be that you need to call the Krisflyer hotline to book partner airline award flights.
+But from December 2017, you can redeem award flights with your KrisFlyer points on an Air New Zealand flight online via either the singaporeair.com or the Singapore Airlines app.
+But from my experience the seats made available by Air New Zealand for redemption are really hard to come by.

 Availability can change closer to the date of departure so if you are willing to gamble you can always place a seat alert on Award Nexus or Expert Flyer so you can snap up seats the moment they are released.